 Again, while it’s acceptable to put your baby or infant in the front or back of the car, it’s down to preference on where you feel they’ll be safest.

-In regards to which seat you should use varies.
+What seat you should use varies.
 For example:

 Where is the safest place for a child to sit in a car?